Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 This focus on using prospects' words and voice is a great step toward increasing their brand awareness online.

 Wiley Metal Fabricating

 Wiley Metal Fabricating projects a fun spirit from the moment you land on their website.
 Guess what?
 That's part of their brand.
 When prospects talk about Wiley, they no doubt mention how fun and helpful they are.

 Wiley has taken an approach to helping their prospects online with content (noticing a trend?).
 In exchange, they're seen as an industry expert, which builds further awareness of their B2B brand.

 Their blog, which is called 'Tiki Talk,' is an excellent resource for their prospects.
 It also shows off the company's personality - a great way to connect with the humans behind the screen.

-Wiley is active in social media (another great way to build their brand).
+Wiley is active on social media (another great way to build their brand).
 They promote their own content as well as valuable resources that their prospects will benefit from.
-For example, this Tweet on American sourcing:
+For example, this Tweet on metal fabrication:

 4 Steps To Build Your B2B Brand Awareness